Harrisonbro/contract/contract.md

 Governments sometimes enact laws and levy taxes affecting Internet electronic commerce.
 You will take full responsibility for complying with such laws, taxes and tariffs and will hold

 ### Copyrights
-First, you guarantee that all elements of text, images or other artwork you provide are either owned by you, or that you have permission to use them.
+First, you guarantee that all elements of text, images or other artwork you provide are either owned by you, or that you have permission from the rightful owner to use them.
+You will hold harmless, protect and defend me and my subcontractors from any claim or suit arising the use of assets you give me.

 After your final payment has cleared, copyright will be automatically assigned as follows: